Unexpected Job Loss: 10 steps to take now

 8. Brush up your job interviewing skills.
 Ask your family and friends to role-play job interviews with you to boost your confidence and help you make a good impression with potential employers.
 Be prepared for telephone or videoconference interviews as well as in-person interviews.

 9. Ask for help.
 If you're feeling anxious about your job search, remember you're not alone.
 A March 2020 survey by J.P.
-Power found 37% of U.S. adults were concerned that they might not be able to work as many hours or would be temporarily out of work due to COVID-19.
+Power found 37% of U.S. adults were concerned about their jobs.
 Share your feelings with people close to you, ask for what you need and let them help you on your quest to find a new job that you'll love.

 10. Try not to panic.
-It is scary to suddenly lose your job, but job markets have ups and downs and can be impacted by major events like COVID-19.
+It is scary to suddenly lose your job, but job markets have ups and downs and can be impacted by major events like COVID-19 or inflation.
 A downturn may last weeks or months, but it won't last forever.